 "It is my honor to be an Augusta Technical College student.
-I pledge to do honor to myself, my classmates, and the College by doing my best and by following the College Honor Code.
-I will not dishonor myself or the College by lying, cheating, stealing, or doing harm to another person or property.
-I understand that following an honor code is a reflection of my work ethic which is important to my success on the job and in life."
+I pledge to do honor to my classmates, the College, and myself by doing my best and by following the College Honor Code.
+I will not dishonor the College or myself by lying, cheating, stealing, or harming another person or property.
+I understand that following an honor code reflects my work ethic, which is important to my success on the job and in life."